Chicago, Christmas, Humor, Marriage

 I wonder if they’re still there?
 Perhaps someone should go check on them?

-And then there were the lights in the trees blowing in the December breeze, and the music flowing out onto the streets from all the businesses.
-My mittened hand is linked with my best friend’s.
-We talk about our past and how much of it is influenced by Chicago.
+Then there were the lights in the trees blowing in the December breeze, and the music from all the businesses spilling out onto the streets.
+My mittened hand is joined to that of my best friend while we discuss our past and how much of it has been influenced by Chicago.

 I really love this city.